Creating Event Broker Services

 The configuration options for your event broker service differ based on these factors:

-• whether use Developer or Enterprise service
+• whether you choose a Developer or Enterprise service type

 • whether standalone event broker services have been added to your service limits

-• the broker version you select
+• the broker release and version you select

 • the create service options permitted in your account in PubSub+ Cloud